KiwiCode-s/basic_dungeon_crawler/README.md

 3. add some dungeon themes
 4. add multpiple layers to the dungeon with the amulet on the last one
 5. add varied weapons to the game
-6. move to a data drive design for spawning enemies
+6. move to a data driven design for spawning enemies
 7. consider some visual effects to make combat visceral
 8. keep score